 A striptease.
-Depending on the tastefulness of the scene and the point in their career, it can either make or destroy an actor or actress.
+On screen, depending on the tastefulness of the scene, the point in their career and the quality of the movie, it can either make or destroy an actor or actress.

 In the days of VHS rentals, this could cause technical difficulties, as that small section of the tape would get an inordinate amount of wear.